Pharmacovigilance and Risk Management Strategies Conference

 - Eli Lilly and Company Ltd, United Kingdom

-Dr. Simmons is currently the EU QPPV for Eli Lilly & Company Ltd. She is a registered physician from the University of London and, since joining the pharmaceutical industry in 1987, she has focussed her career drug safety through senior management positions in Glaxo Eli Lilly.
-Val is also an active member of various expert working groups , including the EFPIA Pharmacovigilance Committee, ICH E2D, E2F, E2C (R2), CIOMS VII and IX and speaks extensively on pharmacovigilance and risk management
+Dr. Simmons is currently Senior Medical Fellow (formally the EU QPPV) in Global Patient safety for Eli Lilly & Company Ltd. She is a registered physician from the University of London and, since joining the pharmaceutical industry in 1987, she has focused her career drug safety through senior management positions in Glaxo/Glaxo Welcome and Eli Lilly and Co.
+Val is also an active member of various expert working groups , including the EFPIA Pharmacovigilance Expert Working Group, ICH E2D, E2F, E2C (R2), CIOMS VII and IX and speaks extensively on pharmacovigilance and risk management

 Irene Cosmatos, MS